Egep39/cljs-str/README.md

 The CLJS `str` that comes with this library emits code that can be optimized by JavaScript engines.
-In some cases, especially when you use constant values, e.g. `(str "foo" "bar")`, it can be -280x faster.
-With mostly variables, e.g. `(str "foo" x y z)`, this version is still about 4x faster due to avoiding allocating arrays.
+In some cases, especially when you use constant values, e.g. `(str "foo" "bar")`, it can be -300x faster due to emitting code which can be easily folded into a constant string.
+With using variables, e.g. `(str "foo" x y z)`, this version is still about 4x faster due to avoiding allocating arrays.

-Note that the output of this library is fully compatible with older versions of JS.

 This test illustrates the gain in performance: